 On the second lap, I took it easy on the stairs.
 This time there was no warning of any kind and I continued with my second run to the port.
 I was losing more and more time with respect to the goal, although that didn't make me want to increase my pace.
 I knew that day the body was not accompanying.

-Just 100 meters from the finish line, I instinctively tried to tighten the pace a bit (I don't know if it was because I seemed to be fast in the photo finish).
-Rookie mistake, because as I was already warned, it was not the best day and I had to stop to stretch my biceps.
-And that's because a pull is what was missing to complete a great day.
+A few 100 meters from the finish line I tried, instinctively, to tighten the pace a little (I don't know if it was for the sake of looking fast in the "photo finish").
+Rookie mistake, because as I was already warned muscularly it was not the best day and both biceps femoris were mounted, having to stop to stretch.
+And a pull is what was missing to complete a great day.

 Finally I finished the race on foot at an average of 5:11 min/km and the total of the race in 1:23:07

 After crossing the finish line, there was the final refreshment area: fruit, drinks, massages, showers...
 A real pleasure.
 I took the opportunity to ask for a massage on both femoral biceps to unload, although most probably the muscle problems were not due to overloading but to a mixture of the general discomfort I was carrying and some dehydration from the heat that day.

 So I finished the first triathlon of the season with a bad physical feeling, but seen in perspective and taking into account the virus I was incubating it was not such a bad result.
 Analyzing times it is clear that it did not turn out as I thought, because in the end my best sector was swimming, which I intended to be the quietest part.